-Oligoastrocytomas (OAs) are intracranial tumours that are part of the glial cell continuum, with mixed oligodendroglial and astrocytic cell populations and typically occur in young adults.
+Oligoastrocytomas (OAs) are intracranial tumors that are part of the glial cell continuum, with mixed oligodendroglial and astrocytic cell populations and typically occur in young adults.

 The literature is somewhat conflicted on these entities, with imaging appearance and incidence varying widely.
-As of the latest (2016) update to the WHO classification of CNS tumours, their incidence will be greatly reduced 8.
+As of the latest (2016) update to the WHO classification of CNS tumors, their incidence will be greatly reduced 8.

-Historically these tumours have in some institutions been encountered commonly, in some instances accounting for 50% of all oligodendrogliomas and considered the third most common glial neoplasm 2.
+Historically these tumors have in some institutions been encountered commonly, in some instances accounting for 50% of all oligodendrogliomas and considered the third most common glial neoplasm 2.
 However, it is not possible to infer a reliable incidence of oligoastrocytomas due to the vague criteria for their definition and wide interobserver variability 6.

 The peak manifestation is during the 3rd and 4th decades 1.

-Oligoastrocytomas most commonly present with either partial or generalised seizures 7.
+Oligoastrocytomas most commonly present with either partial or generalized seizures 7.

 Oligoastrocytomas are WHO Grade II and anaplastic oligoastrocytomas are WHO Grade III.

 Malignancy histologic features such as high cellularity, pleomorphism, nuclear atypia, and increased mitotic activity are usually found in the anaplastic oligoastrocytomas.
-Necrosis and microvascular proliferation may also be present but are not required for the diagnosis 1.
+Necrosis and microvascular proliferation may also be present but are not required for diagnosis 1.

-As of the latest (2016) update to the WHO classification of CNS tumours, their incidence will be greatly reduced as the diagnosis will require molecularly distinct populations of both components to be identified: astrocytic (IDH-mutant, ATRX-mutant, 1p19q-intact) and oligodendrogliocytic (IDH-mutant, ATRX-wildtype, 1p19q co-deleted) 8.
+As of the latest (2016) update to the WHO classification of CNS tumors, their incidence will be greatly reduced as the diagnosis will require molecularly distinct populations of both components to be identified: astrocytic (IDH-mutant, ATRX-mutant, 1p19q-intact) and oligodendrogliocytic (IDH-mutant, ATRX-wildtype, 1p19q co-deleted) 8.

-On imaging, they have appearances that are essentially indistinguishable from their constituent tumours.
+On imaging, they have appearances that are essentially indistinguishable from their constituent tumors.
 There are no specific features to help separate oligoastrocytomas, astrocytomas and oligodendrogliomas.

-Usually presented as an intra-axial low-attenuation area with little to no associated oedema.
+Usually presented as an intra-axial low-attenuation area with little to no associated edema.